 What makes us unique?

-LEAP was set up in 2006 by Sam Quinlan as a charity, the key programme that Sam, Mike & Ella worked on was a project with Children in Need.
-This programme was working with children & teenagers who had been abused and ran for just over a year, it highlighted to the team of the need for high quality & professional training in this emerging area of work.
+LEAP was set up in 2006 by Sam Quinlan as a charity and the key programme that Sam, Mike and Ella worked on was a project with Children in Need.
+This programme was working with children and teenagers who had been abused and it ran for just over a year, highlighting to the team of the need for high quality and professional training in this emerging area of work.
 The LEAP model was developed shortly afterwards and is an integrative approach, developed through over 1000 client hours and clinical practise.
-It has been influenced by the work of Barbara Rector, HEAL, Eagala & Epona (all USA based training & approaches) as our Senior Therapeutic Team trained initially in these approaches as there wasn't UK based model available.
+It has been influenced by the work of Barbara Rector, HEAL, Eagala & Epona (all USA based training and approaches), as our Senior Therapeutic Team trained initially in these approaches as there wasn't a UK based model available.

-The model includes active and reflective exercises, it can be tailored to meet the needs of different clients groups or for individual's needs and ages.
-The key to the model is the concept of a creative, living model that each practitioner can adapt & develop according to their clients needs, their own strengths & talents as a Practitioner.
-LEAP is unique in that we also consider the horses to be therapists in their own right rather than a 'tool' for the therapist; they're also given the choice & freedom in the work they do or choose not to do.
-The physical & emotional welfare of the horse is paramount, as is the selection of appropriate horses for a therapeutic herd.
+The model includes active and reflective exercises, and it can be tailored to meet the needs of different clients groups or for individual needs and ages.
+The key to the model is the concept of a creative, living model that each practitioner can adapt and develop according to their clients' needs, and their own strengths and talents as a Practitioner.
+LEAP is unique in that we also consider the horses to be therapists in their own right rather than a 'tool' for the therapist; they're also given the choice and freedom in the work they do or choose not to do.
+The physical and emotional welfare of the horse is paramount, as is the selection of appropriate horses for a therapeutic herd.

-At our two dedicated centres in Derby & Reading, we have two established therapeutic herds or all shapes and sizes.
-In total we have 14 horses and one donkey who range in age from 3 weeks (Gus born May 17) to 27 years, who are all kept as naturally as possible able to roam freely around our sites.
+At our dedicated centres in Derby and Reading, we have two established therapeutic herds of all shapes and sizes.
+We have horses and ponies who range in age from 3 years to 27 years and who are all kept as naturally as possible.

 The first step towards becoming a LEAP Practitioner is to complete an Introduction to EFP/L Workshop, you can find out more by clicking here .
-This is an experential workshop where you get to experience some of the exercises in the LEAP Model as a client would, theres opportunity to speak with the Senior Therapeutic Team to find out more about the training and which of our courses would be most suited to your needs.
+This is a one day experential workshop where you experience some of the exercises in the LEAP Model as a client would, there is the opportunity to speak with the Senior Therapeutic Team to find out more about the training and which of our courses would most suit your needs.

 The LEAP approach is NOT one size fits all!